Fellowship-of-the-Link/tftmap/project/How we measure thinking tools.md

 If you have any comments, suggestions or requests:

 * please add a comment, below
 * and/or create a separate page for the dimension you wish to comment, develop or suggest, (see [[How to contribute]]), using [[Dimension Schema]] as a template.
 Then:
-	* if you are commenting on or developing a dumention already listed in the above table, add a link to it in the first column
+	* if you are commenting on or developing a documentation already listed in the above table, add a link to it in the first column
 	* if you are suggesting a new dimension, add a link to it under "Proposed Dimensions", below.